bardzjhe/VoiceBot_PhoneCall_SIM800C/README.md

 > 1. Convert a text file to mp3/wav format utilizing Google Cloud API, and this file would be played later.
 > 2. Convert the audio recording file in wav to text file.
-> 3. Languages should preferably include English, Cantonese and Mandrian.
+> 3. Languages should preferably include English, Cantonese and Mandarin.

 Those are achieved with the help of [Google Texttospeech API](https://cloud.google.com/text-to-speech).
 For